Have you ever tried to create something and it didn’t seem to work?

-I spend the next few months putting a course together and then try to get customers.
+I spend the next few months putting a course together and then trying to get customers.

-I pre-sell the idea for the workshop, see if I could get some validation and only if people are willing to validate it in advance do I spend the time working on.
+I pre-sell the idea for the workshop, see if I could get some validation and only if people are willing to validate it in advance do I spend the time working on it.

 Step 1: Pick the product or service you’re offering